East Haven, Connecticut: East Haven Fire Department

-In total there are 3 active Engines, 1 Quint, 2 Squads, and 4 Rescues.
+In total there are three active engines, one quint, two squads and four rescues.
 There are both career and volunteer firefighters within the department.

 Economy

 Retail services dominate three stretches of roads in East Haven; Main Street and U.S. 1 in the center of town and State Route 80 in the Foxon Section.
 East Haven has two industrial parks on land adjacent to Tweed New Haven Airport which house many manufacturing and distribution companies.

 There are approximately 527 companies that employ 6,260 employees in East Haven.
 The top five employers are Super Stop & Shop, Thermatool Corporation, Village at Mariners Point (healthcare), Laurel Woods (healthcare) and Talmadge Park Health Care.

 East Haven Grand List (2008) was $2,968,044,077.00.
 Retail sales from 2007 was $296,138,827.00.
 East Haven Labor Force (those of working age) is 16,751 residents.
 15,128 are employed while 1,623 of the employable residents are unemployed.

-Calabro Cheese Corporation, founded in 1953, calls East Haven home.
-They specialize in producing ricotta, mozzarella, Parmesan, and Romano cheeses, and a line of select specialty cheeses.
-Calabro Cheese was the first Italian cheese company to develop fat-free ricotta cheese with no fat, no salt, and no preservatives added.

-Foxon Park Beverages, Inc., founded in 1922 in East Haven, is a family owned and operated business.
-Their bottled soda and dispensed syrups can be found in many of New Haven County's popular restaurants and delis.
-Foxon Park Soda with pizza has become a tradition for many people living in the area.